This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You have a seizure.

 - You feel lightheaded, short of breath, and have chest pain.

-- Your blood sugar or blood pressure is unusually high or low.
+- Your blood sugar level or blood pressure is higher or lower than usual.

 - You have trouble swallowing.